 Training visual reinforcement learning agents in a high-dimensional open world presents significant challenges.
-While various model-based methods have improved sample efficiency by learning interactive world models, these agents tend to be “short-sighted”, as they are typically trained on short snippets of imagined experiences.
-We argue that the primary obstacle in open-world decision-making is improving the efficiency of off-policy exploration across an extensive state space.
-In this paper, we present LS-Imagine, which extends the imagination horizon within a limited number of state transition steps, enabling the agent to explore behaviors that potentially lead to promising long-term feedback.
-The foundation of our approach is to build a short-term world model.
+While various model-based methods have improved sample efficiency by learning interactive world models, these agents tend to be "short-sighted", as they are typically trained on short snippets of imagined experiences.
+We argue that the primary challenge in open-world decision-making is improving the exploration efficiency across a vast state space, especially for tasks that demand consideration of long-horizon payoffs.
+In this paper, we present LS-Imgine, which extends the imagination horizon within a limited number of state transition steps, enabling the agent to explore behaviors that potentially lead to promising long-term feedback.
+The foundation of our approach is to build a long short-term world model.
 To achieve this, we simulate goal-conditioned jumpy state transitions and compute corresponding affordance maps by zooming in on specific areas within single images.
 This facilitates the integration of direct long-term values into behavior learning.
 Our method demonstrates significant improvements over state-of-the-art techniques in MineDojo.

 Showcases of LS-Imagine in MineDojo.